Tokazama/StaticRanges.jl/README.md

 expect so that end users don't have to muck around in the specific details to get started.

-Although formal documentation is still in development (including docstrings), you can access most functionality permitted by this package by simply using `mrange` and `srange` to create mutable and static ranges in a similar manner to the `range` method.
+Although formal documentation is still in development, users can access most functionality permitted by this package by simply using `mrange` and `srange` to create mutable and static ranges in a similar manner to the `range` method.
+Most docstrings are implemented in at least a rudimentary form at this point but don't have examples.
+Until examples are present there's a fairly extensive set of tests in the `test/runtests.jl` and `test/mutate.jl` files for refrence.